gvwilson/buildtogether.tech/src/debugging/index.md

 Over the years I've been surprised by how few programmers know how to use a debugger [%b Beller2018 %].
 The reason can't be the five or ten minutes it takes to learn how to use one—that pays for itself almost immediately.
-The best explanation I've been able to come up with relates to [%i "Goodhart's Law" %][Goodhart's Law][goodhart-law][%/i%], which says that as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
+The best explanation I've been able to come up with relates to [Goodhart's Law][goodhart-law][%i "Goodhart's Law" %], which says that as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.